-Today’s problem: KH contacted Fix It about graffiti In the Harborside area on the 50th St. bridge that connects Harborside to Simmons Island.
+Today’s problem: KH contacted Fix It about graffiti in the Harborside area on the 50th Street bridge that connects Harborside to Simmons Island.

 Today’s problem: Rita Hagen wrote, “It seems as though we get one or two new roundabouts each year, yet not a lot of education on how to use them.
 I have had cars stop dead in the middle of the roundabout, not sure what to do and had others come barreling into it without looking for cars already in it and yielding to them.
 A few weeks back, my daughter, son-in-law and granddaughter were nearly hit by someone who came barreling into it without looking or yielding.”

 Hagen wrote that the village of Pleasant Prairie had put information on roundabouts in its newsletter this month.
 Hagen said, “I thought it was great and wanted to share the information.”
 Some of that, courtesy of the Wisconsin Department of Transportation, is listed below.

 “I’m afraid of the damn thing,” said Henry J. Rice, Jr., in reference to the leaning wooden utility pole about fifteen feet from his driveway.
 “I don’t like the way it looks.”
 Rice said that after the recent snowfalls, “that’s when I noticed it was leaning and after this last rain it’s leaning more.”

 On a recent drive through the park, Fix It noticed that all seven of the large trash bins in the park were filled past overflowing with what looked household or business waste.
 Some of the bins have a warning sign stating that it’s violation of a county ordinance to dump and there is a potential fine or jail time as a consequence.
 Fix It can see where it might be hard to stop someone from doing this or catch them afterwards.

 Today’s problem: Off-road driving on Simmons Island Park, one of the jewels of the City of Kenosha’s lakefront park areas.